A new paper describes a revolutionary scan of the human brain: the 100 micron resolution obtained is something never seen before.

 I have no hesitation in saying that such a discovery can have incredible applications for our knowledge of the brain.
 The first scan ever with this resolution, obtained 4 months ago from a brain donated to science, comes to the conclusion of a work that lasted 10 years and is comparable to the first photo of our planet.

-The data that will be possible to collect from such images are currently incalculable, and from this first "snapshot of the brain as we have never seen it" there are already many research teams that are extracting valuable information and ideas.
+The data that will be possible to collect from such images are currently incalculable, and from this first "snapshot of the brain as we have never seen it" there are already many research teams that are extracting valuable information and insights.

 A map for electrodes - In one application the co-author of the paper Andreas Horn has entered the scan data in software that has improved the positioning of the electrodes of the neurostimulation devices, to obtain better results in the treatment of Alzheimerobsessive-compulsive disorder trough and Parkinson.